-The Fund's performance is calculated based on the percentage change in the Fund's redemption price over the period (with any distributions paid during the period reinvested).
-Returns are disclosed after fees and expenses.
+The Fund's performance is calculated based on the percentage change in the redemption price in the Fund over the period (with any distributions paid during the period reinvested).
+Returns are disclosed after fees and expenses but before taxes.

 The performance of the Fund, as represented by the results of its operations, was as follows: